Dry Creek Loop Single Origin Coffee

 Varietal(s): Caturra, Catuai & Bourbon

 Tasting Notes: Chocolate, citrus, cane sugar, aromatic with a well-rounded body.

 Whole beans | 8 oz., 12 oz. & 2 lb. bags

-This Colombian coffee is our tasty homage to the Dry Creek Loop and features chocolate, citrus, and cane sugar with a well-rounded body typical of the coffees produced in the Huehuetenango region.
+This aromatic Guatemalan coffee is our tasty homage to the Dry Creek Loop and features chocolate, citrus, and cane sugar with a well-rounded body typical of the coffees produced in the Huehuetenango region.

 The Dry Creek Loop to the West of the Napa Valley is one of the "go to" loops for Napa cyclists.
 Depending on where you start in Napa, it's a 28-30 mile loop with 1,300 feet of climbing.
 The loop, featuring incredible scenery (#NapaValley), starts off with steady, warm up climbing as you leave the valley vineyards and head into the lower hills.

 Normally on this loop, you'll hang a left onto the glorious Mt.
 Veeder Road.
-Per the advice of the locals, we stayed on Dry Creek to begin a 4+ mile, 1,275-foot climb up to the Mayacamas Volunteer Fire Department.
+Per the advice of the locals, we stayed on Dry Creek to begin a 4+ mile, 1,275-foot climb (More climbing?
+Yes PLEASE!) up to the Mayacamas Volunteer Fire Department.
 The scenery, views, and switchbacks were off-the-charts...and we fell EVEN MORE in love with the Napa Valley.

 We zipped down those switchbacks back to Mt.
 Veeder Rd. with the biggest grin on our face, took a right and began climbing up through pine forests and vineyards up to Godspeed Vineyards.
 The descent down Mt.
 Veeder Rd. was incredibly fast and gorgeous.
 All of the sudden we were back in the valley and it was time for a glass of the local elixir!
 Clink.